marcojdelarosa/Fitness-Website/deliverable2.md

 - Priority: High
 - Estimated Effort: 5

-As a beginner, I want to know the best workouts to do for my growth.
+As a beginner, I want to know the best workouts to do for my growth so that I can be consistent.

 - Priority: High
 - Estimated Effort: 8

-As someone who doesn't have time to sit down for a long time to detail my workout, I want to be able to quickly record my workout without having to make many details so that I can be more consistent in my goal progress.
+As a person who doesn't have time to sit down for a long time to detail my workout, I want to be able to quickly record my workout without having to make many details so that I can be more consistent in my goal progress.

 - Priority: Medium
 - Estimated Effort: 2